 2. Divide your cash

-Take only the cash you want to spend and divide it in 2 different places.
+Take only the cash you want to spend and divide it into 2 different places.
 When you want to pay for something only show a small amount of cash and not the full amount that you’re carrying.
-First, this helps you negotiate and second, in the case where you encounter pickpockets (and there’s a lot of them in street markets), you won’t lose all your money.
+First, this helps you negotiate, and second, in the case where you encounter pickpockets (and there are a lot of them in street markets), you won’t lose all your money.

 3. Don’t carry or wear any valuables

 With one quick scan vendors can tell the value of everything you’re wearing.
 Avoid dressing up in designer clothes and remove your jewelry or watch.
 Also, make sure to always have visibility on your wallet or bag, because pickpockets feed off of tourists in these areas.
 If you’re wearing a backpack, wear it from the front (yes it looks totally dorky, but it’s better to be safe than sorry) and put your wallet in this inside zipper.

 4. Don’t be afraid to try the food

 Get ready to try some of the best and weirdest food you’ve ever had.
 In some cities, the street food isn’t very clean, so try to stay away from meat or chicken to avoid getting an upset stomach.
 Noodles, rice and sweets are always a good option.
 If you’re not sure what a certain food is exactly and how you eat it, ask the vendor to explain it to you.
 In some parts of Asia, the locals eat foods that we’re not used to, so it’s better to ask before you eat!
 I’ve tried some of the most amazing and strangest desserts after seeing a bunch of locals stand in line to grab them and I kept coming back for more every day.

 5. You’re going to buy a bunch of things you don’t need